Azure/communication-ui-library/docs/releases/creating-a-release.md

   - Triage bugs found via bug bash and manage merging of fixes into the release branch, as described in section below.
 - For stable releases, or for "large" beta releases, we must get any API changes approved by the Azure REST API Stewardship board.
 See [internal documentation](https://skype.visualstudio.com/SPOOL/_wiki/wikis/SPOOL.wiki/27654/Scheduling-an-Azure-Review-Board-(ARB)-Review) for how to reach out to the API stewardship board.
 - We use a Microsoft-internal service to translate strings.
 Strings are sent for translation automatically for any changes to `main` or the release branches.
 But we need to manually fetch back and commit translated strings before release.
 This repository has a GitHub workflow to [fetch back translated strings](../references/string-translations.md).
+  - **Note**: String translation can take up to 5 working days to complete.
+It is a good idea to avoid string changes once the release branch is created, and to fetch back strings 5 days after the release branch creation / last strings change cherry-picked into the release branch.

 This step typically lasts ~2 weeks.